Grauert's Approximation Theorem in any Characteristic and Applications: Unfoldings and the Splitting Lemma

-Let $K$ be again a real valued field and $K\{x\}$ the convergent power series ring over $K$ as defined in Section \ref{sec:1}.\\ As an application of the Approximation Theorem \ref{grauertapprox} we prove first in Theorem \ref{thm.suunf} the existence of a semiuniversal unfolding of an isolated hypersurface singularity $f \in \fm^2 \subset K\{x\}$, $\fm =\langle x\rangle=\langle x_1,...,x_n\rangle$.
-This, and a determinacy bound for isolated singularities (Proposition \ref{prop.rdet2}), is used to prove the splitting lemma in singularity theory for any (not necessarily isolated) $f \in K\{x\}$ (Theorem \ref{thm.split}), a case which was left open in \cite{GP25}.
+Let $K$ be again a real valued field and $K\{x\}$ the convergent power series ring over $K$ as defined in Section \ref{sec:1}.\\ As an application of the Approximation Theorem \ref{grauertapprox} we prove first in Theorem \ref{thm.suunf} the existence of a semiuniversal unfolding of an isolated hypersurface singularity $f \in \fm^2 \subset K\{x\}$, $\fm =\langle x\rangle=\langle x_1,...,x_n\rangle$, allowing a translation in the source.
+We use this to prove the splitting lemma in singularity theory in arbitrary characteristic (Theorem \ref{thm.split}).
+Not only the result is new, but also the method.
+It is interesting that we use a determinacy bound for isolated singularities (Proposition \ref{prop.rdet2}) (in a perhaps unexpected way) to prove the splitting lemma for {\em non-isolated} $f \in K\{x\}$.
+We would like to point out that our proof of the splitting lemma is much easier than the fairly complicated original proof by R. Thom (for differentiable functions) in his book on elementary catastrophes.

 In the last section (Section \ref{sec6}) we deduce from the approximation theorem the existence of a semiuniversal deformation for an arbitrary analytic algebra $K\{x\}/I$ with isolated singularity, generalizing Grauert's theorem for complex analytic singularities in \cite{Gr}.